Skip to content

 You will often hear us say that we are a “kirtan band.”

 What is “kirtan”?
-It is a musical and spiritual gathering to sing mantras.
-It is music for the soul.
+It is a gathering to sing mantras, often in call-and-response.
+A form of yoga practice, it is music for the soul.

 The mantras we sing are in Sanskrit, the language that comes to us from ancient India.
 Even apart from the meaning of the mantras, their sounds and rhythms have an uplifting effect on mind and heart.
 They steady and soothe the mind, express our deepest longings, connect us to something greater than ourselves, and enliven us with joy.